lauxley/django-mptt-menu/README.md

 None of this settings is mandatory.

 * MENU_PROCESSOR_CLASS
   default : 'mpttmenu.processors.MenuProcessor'
-  This is the python path of your menu processor, this is where you will implement all of your logic if you need to change the default behavior (by subclassing processors.MenuProcessor)
-  (but in most cases using the templatetag options should be enough).
+  This is the python path of your menu processor, this is where you will implement all of your logic if you need to change the default behavior (by subclassing processors.MenuProcessor), but in most cases using the templatetag options should be enough.

 * MENU_CACHE_TIME
   default : 0
   In seconds

 * MENU_ALLOWED_CONTENT_TYPES
   default : ('mpttmenu/simplenode', )